caglar10ur/dok8su/README.md

 # dok8s

-(Yet another) Collection of bash scripts to create a [kubernetes](https://kubernetes.io/) cluster with 4 nodes using kubeadm.
+(Yet another) Collection of bash scripts to create a [kubernetes](https://kubernetes.io/) cluster with multiple nodes using kubeadm.

 By default master uses 2gb, nodes uses 4gb droplets.
 They can be changed with MASTER_SIZE and NODE_SIZE env. variables.
 All droplets are based on the ubuntu 16.04 image.